zandalman/sensors/README.md

 Raspberry Pi-based sensors include an additional argument `pin` for the GPIO pin on the Raspberry Pi.
 Arduino-based sensors include an additional argument `board_port` and an additional keyword argument `baud` for the Arduino board port and baud rate respectively.
 The read function is predefined for Arduino-based sensors.
 The function assumes that the measurements are communicated over serial and seperated by commas.

+## Setting up cron on Raspberry Pi

+Cron is a tool for configuring scheduled tasks in Unix systems.
+Using cron, you can set the sensor code to run every time the Raspberry Pi reboots.

+1. Run `crontab -e` in the command line on the Raspberry Pi.
+If you are prompted to choose an editor, choose the editor of your choice (e.g. nano).
+2. In the cron file, add the line `@reboot python /home/pi/myscript.py &`.

 ## Currently supported sensors

 Sensors are listed by their part number with their object name in `sensor_classes.py` in parenthesis.